 The Mechanics of Silent Infection

 A drive-by download is a type of cyberattack where malicious code is downloaded and executed on a user’s device simply by visiting a compromised or malicious website—no clicks, downloads, or other user interactions required.
 These attacks exploit vulnerabilities in web browsers, browser plugins, or operating systems to silently deliver malware to unsuspecting visitors.
-According to a 2023 Google Safe Browsing report, over 874,000 websites were identified as hosting drive-by download attacks, representing a 23% increase from the previous year.
+Security researchers have identified a substantial number of websites hosting drive-by download attacks, with the trend increasing in recent years.

 Drive-by downloads operate through a series of technical exploits that make them particularly dangerous:

 Browser and Plugin Exploitation: These attacks target security vulnerabilities in web browsers or commonly installed plugins like Flash (now deprecated), Java, or PDF readers.
-Symantec research found that 61% of successful drive-by downloads exploited browser plugin vulnerabilities, with outdated versions of common extensions being the primary vector.
+Research has found that a significant portion of successful drive-by downloads exploit browser plugin vulnerabilities, with outdated versions of common extensions being the primary vector.

 Invisible Iframe Attacks: Attackers inject hidden HTML elements (iframes) into legitimate websites, which load malicious content without changing the visible page content.
-According to Microsoft Security Intelligence, iframe-based attacks accounted for 47% of all drive-by download techniques observed in 2023.
+Iframe-based attacks represent a substantial percentage of all drive-by download techniques observed by security researchers.

 Script-Based Exploitation: Malicious JavaScript or other client-side scripts automatically execute when the page loads, checking for vulnerabilities and delivering appropriate exploits.
-FireEye researchers documented that 84% of drive-by downloads used some form of JavaScript obfuscation to hide their malicious nature from security tools and casual inspection.
+The majority of drive-by downloads use some form of JavaScript obfuscation to hide their malicious nature from security tools and casual inspection.

 Malvertising Delivery: Compromised online advertisements serve as vehicles for drive-by downloads, allowing attackers to leverage legitimate ad networks to distribute malware.
-The Media Trust identified a 36% increase in malvertising campaigns specifically designed to deliver drive-by downloads over the past year.
+Security firms have observed an increase in malvertising campaigns specifically designed to deliver drive-by downloads.

 The Infection Journey